Skip to content

 Differences in Properties Between Spectrolite and Labradorite

-Spectrolite and labradorite are both feldspar minerals with similar physical properties, but spectrolite is a higher-grade variety that displays a richer and broader spectrum of colours.
-Labradorite typically shows blue and green flashes, whereas spectrolite exhibits a more contrast and wider range of vibrant colours, often including yellows, oranges, and reds, in addition to blues and greens.
+Spectrolite and labradorite are feldspar minerals with similar physical properties, but spectrolite is a higher-grade variety with a richer and broader spectrum of colours.
+Labradorite typically shows blue and green flashes, whereas spectrolite exhibits a more contrast and wider range of vibrant colours, often including yellows, oranges, reds, blues and greens.
 Spectrolite is notably found in Finland and is renowned for its exceptional labradorescence.

 Healing Properties of Larvikite